ci-monk/cloud-native-buildpacks/node/no-package-manager/README.md

-# Node.js Sample App using no package manager
+# Node.js example app using no package manager

 ## Building